 But this blog focuses on prehistory rather than random kids’ paraphernalia, and a temporary exhibit hardly tells one anything about the typical museum experience, so what of the rest of our visit?
 (UPDATE: the current temporary exhibit however DOES feature dinosaurs!
 Watch this space for further updates whenever I make it back there.)
 Although on roughly the same scale as a smaller museum like the Whiteside or the Heard, the Mayborn Museum has a layout and design sensibility that makes it feel like a rather larger institution.
 I would actually put it on roughly the same level as the Fort Worth Museum of Science and History, though I think I might like this one slightly better.
 Visitors begin in the main hall, with a Tyrannosaurus skeletal cast based on fossils from West Texas (though the signage acknowledges the fact that the Big Bend material may or may not represent T. rex itself), before moving on to the main exhibits, on a tour of Texas throughout history (one might even call it… Texas Through Time?).

 The fossil halls give one a delightful impression of touring some mysterious old man’s private curiousity cabinet, with trimmings recalling some grand old house, and various assortments of specimens.
 (Historical note: “Curiosity Cabinets” were not necessarily just cupboards full of bored rich people’s knickknacks.
 They could comprise whole rooms or even houses, and were in many ways the first proto-museums.
 The title of Mary Anning’s Curiosity references this practice, common in the protagonist’s time.)
 One room which mildly breaks this impression houses a life-sized replica of a pliosaur discovered in the region, shown chasing a school of squid (or possibly belemnites).

-Once one reaches the Protostega (a prehistoric sea turtle and close relative of the more famous Archelon), coincidentally framed in a manner very reminiscent of JW: Fallen Kingdom‘s Lockwood Manor, several passages branch off to display various other aspects of Texas’ human and natural history.
+Once one reaches the Protostega (a prehistoric sea turtle and close relative of the more famous Archelon), coincidentally framed in a manner very reminiscent of Jurassic World: Fallen Kingdom‘s Lockwood Manor, several passages branch off to display various other aspects of Texas’ human and natural history.